 There are quite a few nouns beginning with ‘Spar…’

 The adjective sparsam means thrifty and sparend means saving, as in Zeit sparend – time-saving.
 The verb sparen means to save.
+If you have kids, check out junior ISA allowance.

 I might use my Sparstrumpf to save for a new car (although I do realise that I will need to fill the sock more than once!): Ich spare für ein neus Auto.
 I could also say Ich spare auf ein neues Auto.